 Interest Rates and Amortization

 Shopping and negotiating for the best terms will save you money and help build your wealth.
-If you lowered the interest rate to 3.5% and increased the amortization to 25 years, your monthly payment would be $3,754.68 and the balloon payment at the end of the loan would be $525,215.85.
+If you lowered the interest rate to a fixed rate 3.5% and increased the amortization to 25 years, your monthly payment would be $3,754.68 and the balloon payment at the end of the loan would be $525,215.85.
 The difference between the two loans in monthly payments is $990.19, multiplied by the 120 payments of the loan term that comes to $118,822.80.
 That’s money you get to keep instead of paying the lender.
 This means that the better terms of the lower interest loan result in a return on your investment that is 47.5% greater!

 The Balloon Payment or Cash-Out